 - Make sure the methi has been evenly mixed into the flour mixture.

-- Now, add 1 tablespoon peanut oil and curd to the mixture.
+- Now, add 1 tbsp peanut oil and curd to the mixture.

 - Add water little by little and mix till you get a rough shaggy dough.

-- Now, add the remaining 1 tablespoon peanut oil and begin kneading.
+- Now, add the remaining 1 tbsp peanut oil and begin kneading.

 - Knead for about 5 mins till you get a smooth pliable dough.